Tomirad/Mikrotik-Winbox-Password-Reader/README.md

-# Mikrotik-Winbox-Password-Reader
+# Mikrotik Winbox Password Reader
-This program is used to read the password database from Winbox for MikroTik.
+This program is used to read the passwords database from Winbox for MikroTik.

 I created this program because I regularly forgot passwords and logins for the devices I tested.